engie-group/shaystack/README.md

 * `--no-compare` if you don't want to download the remote version and compare with the new version to detect an update
 * `--no-time-series` if you don't want to upload the time-series referenced in `hisURI` tags'
 * `--force` to force the upload, and create a new version for all files in the bucket.

+If the source and target are in different buckets in the same region, the copy was done from bucket to bucket.

 Then, you can start a local Flash server: